wonggw/Optimization-Tricks/README.md

   Solves optimization problem in graphs by searching the breadth first.
 Uses a queue(FIFO) to temporary store the node.

 6. Depth First Search
   Solves optimization problem in graphs by searching the depth first.
 Uses a stack(LIFO) to temporary store the node.

+7. Sets  - O(log(n))
+  Useful for finding a value in 2 array.
+This is way faster than the brute force method of iterating though 2 array which is O(n<sup>2</sup>).
+This is done by creating a hashing function in memory.